-Which Internal Pattern May Be Sending Your Hair a Signal
+Which Internal Pattern Is Sending Your Hair or Scalp Signals

-After completing the Hair Signal Assessment, you will discover one of six internal patterns that may be influencing your hair or scalp changes.
+After completing the Hair or Scalp Signal Assessment, you will discover one of six internal patterns that is influencing your hair or scalp changes.

-Each pattern offers a clear starting point for deeper investigation so you can stop guessing and start understanding what your body may be responding to.
+Each pattern offers a clear starting point for deeper investigation so you can stop guessing and start understanding what your body is responding to.

 Hormone Signaling Pattern